Arthur Gelb: Career

 After retiring from The Times, Gelb became president of The New York Times Company Foundation, which operated until 2009, and director of The New York Times College Scholarship Program.

+Gelb received an honorary Doctorate of Humane Letters from the City College of New York in 1997.

 Personal life

 Gelb and his family lived in New York City.
-Arthur and Barbara Gelb were the parents of Peter Gelb, General Manager of the Metropolitan Opera in New York City.
+Arthur and Barbara Gelb were the parents of Peter Gelb, general manager of the Metropolitan Opera in New York City.

 Death

 Gelb died on May 20, 2014, at his home in Manhattan, New York, of complications of a stroke.
 He was 90.